changsoul/wudaosoft-weixin-sdk/README.md

 ## Getting started

-You need to add the `@EnableWeiXinOfficial` annotation to one of your `@Configuration` classes, the weixin official enabled.
+You need to add the `@EnableWeiXinOfficial` annotation to one of your `@Configuration` classes, the Weixin Official API be enabled.
 ```java
 package com.example.myproject;